Maxuss/Flare/README.md

 ### Usage

 Flare is available on Maven Central.
-Replace `VERSION` with version number you can find in the github releases.
+Replace `VERSION` with version number you can find in the GitHub releases.

 Setup for maven:
 ```xml